zwave-js/node-zwave-js/packages/core/core.api.md

     free?: boolean;
 }

+// Warning: (ae-missing-release-tag) "SetSecurityClass" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export interface SetSecurityClass {
+    // (undocumented)
+    setSecurityClass(securityClass: SecurityClass, granted: boolean): void;
+}

 // Warning: (ae-missing-release-tag) "SetValueOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)